Baton Rouge woman's harrowing story of survival after contracting Hepatitis A

 “Just health I just ran a marathon in January I had a physical like how is this possible how do even get Hepatitis A and they said it was just from something I ate,” Amy said.

-Fast forward two days, by Saturday her liver was 90 % dead, her time was dwindling but at one in the morning, the news came.
+Fast forward two days, by Saturday her liver was 90 % dead, her time was dwindling, but at one in the morning, the news came.

 "It's crazy that same Saturday the nurse came in said we found a liver,” Blake said.